Abstracts are due Feb 20

 abstracts submitted.
 Submitting early

 is encouraged.
-The speaker schedule will be posted on or about March 3.
+The speaker schedule will be posted about a week after abstracts are due.
 Please submit your abstract as an email attachment to brameS@clemson.edu.

 Note to Presenters: We require that you submit a copy of your presentation for Web posting before the Symposium.